 In case you don’t have a wet-dry vac, insert surgical tubing inside the condensate line and try to remove the sludge manually.
 This might be tedious but can get the job done if the line has many twists and turns, you may not be able to remove the blockage yourself.

-If you want to avoid blockages of the condensate line in the future, you should do a regular maintenance.
+If you want to avoid blockages of the condensate line in the future, you should do regular maintenance.
 Ideally, inspect the line once every 30 days and look for moisture or signs of mold accumulation.
 It is also recommended that you clean it once every three to four months.

-For more information about how our staff of experienced technicians can help clear your AC unit and maintain the system in top operating condition, give us a call on (661) 410-8390.
+For more information about how our staff of experienced technicians can help clear your AC unit and maintain the system in top operating condition, give us a call at (661) 410-8390.
 Alternatively, you can get in touch with us online by visiting our review page.